North Tyneside Steam Railway: Harton Electric E4

 Electric locomotive No.E4 was built for the Harton coal system at South Shields.
 It was stored outside for many years, but after a successful lottery bid and sponsorship from the local Siemens Microchip Company it was restored to working order by using battery power rather than an overhead supply.
 The batteries are carried in a converted coal wagon.
 It is currently not operational due to the traction battery becoming life expired.
 The locomotive is now on static display in the museum with the converted coal wagon joining the demonstration coal train rake.

 Motor Luggage Van 3267

 No. 3267 is the sole surviving example of the stock built-in 1904 for the Tyneside Electrics system, the first suburban electric railway in the country.
 The system used third rail power and trains formed into multiple units.
 The vehicle was one of two on the system fitted out as vans, with driving cabs at each end.
 They were used to carry fish and sundry goods, as well as acting as the locomotives for passenger services on the Riverside branch.
 After withdrawal in 1938, the two vans had their motors removed and were converted to de-icing vans, hauled along the system at night by steam locomotives.
-It has since been restored to NER livery, and is on static display in the museum, on loan from the National Rail Museum.
+It has since been restored to NER livery, and is on static display in the museum, on loan from the National Railway Museum.